BackSpaceTech/lightning-eam/README.md

 The Lightning EAM project is a revolutionary approach to managing asset data.
 The core ideal is to break down the myths surrounding Enterprise Asset Management created by corporations with a vested interest in maintaining the status quo.
 This enables us to start with a clean slate and select the best performing technologies that can handle modern asset information requirements such as big data and mobile.
+Lightning EAM aims to provide all of the capabilities of commercial EAM software such as IBM Maximo, SAP EAM and Oracle EAM with the following advantages:

+- Open source and free for both commercial and private use
+- Modern database design for big data analysis and speed.
+- Ease of customization and integration with other systems.
+- Accessible from any operating and system and device.

 > **Core Technologies behind Lightning EAM:**

 > - Amazon Web Services (AWS), the Worlds largest Cloud.
 > - NoSQL MongoDB database capable of scaling to petabyte levels.
-> - Big data reporting through ElasticSearch.
+> - Big data reporting through ElasticSearch and Hadoop EMR.
+> - BI Analytics with AWS QuickSight.
 > - D3JS data visualisation.
-> - Data on the wire with Meteor
+> - Data on the wire with Meteor.
 > - Apache Cordova mobile integration for IOS and Android.
-> - Google Material Design
+> - Google Material Design.

 ##Features